 312 - Ogden-31st - was West Towns route #12.
 Bus route was introduced 6/15/24, operated between Cicero Ave. and Harlem Ave.
 Discontinued 3/19/2007.

 313 - St. Charles Road - was West Towns route #13.
 A bus route was introduced 11/29, operating from Hines VA Hospital north via 5th Ave. to St. Charles Rd., and west via St. Charles Rd. to Taft Ave., and south via Taft Ave. to Electric Ave. in Berkeley.
 In 1941, Leyden Motor Coach Co. introduced a loop route from Roosevelt Rd and York St. via York St., St. Charles Rd., Poplar Ave., Niagara Ave., Tuxedo Ave., and Vallette St. to York St. And in 1945, Leyden Motor Coach Co. introduced a route on St. Charles Rd. from Berkeley to Westmore Ave., along with a branch via Villa Ave., Washington St. and Ardmore Ave, to St. Charles Rd.
 In 1957 after the Chicago Aurora & Elgin Railroad ceased operations, some service extended west of Elmhurst via St. Charles Rd. and Crescent Blvd. to Wheaton.
+After the 1963 merger with Leyden Motor Coach Co., one route #13 formed extending from Oak Park to Wheaton.
 In 1968 extended to newly opened Yorktown Mall, and in 1969 became a branch of #9 bus route.
 Became separate route again #313 effective 4/2/78.

 314 - Ridgeland - was West Towns route #15.
 Service on Ridgeland Ave. north of Lake St. was introduced by Oak Park Motor Transit Co. in 1921, sold later that year to Northwestern Transit Co., and sold in 1935 to Chicago & West Towns Railway Co.
 Service on Ridgeland Ave. south of Lake St. was introduced 7/15/24 by Chicago & West Towns Railway Co.
 Service on Ridgeland Ave. eventually became part of route #11 and connected with the Oak Park Ave. segment via North Ave.
 In late 1960's, the Austin, Ridgeland, and former Leyden Motor Coach Co. route #18 on North Ave. combined into a single bus route #15, later RTA and Pace route #315.
 Austin and Ridgeland segments were connected via Pershing Rd.
 Effective 1/29/84, North Ave. became separate route #318, service south of Lake St. continuing as Pace route #315.
 At that time, Service on Ridgeland Ave. between Lake Street and North Ave. was assumed by a route change for CTA route #86.
 Effective 11/22/2015, Austin and Ridgeland routes split into two separate routes, with Austin route retaining #315, and both routes terminating at Morton College.